Birmingham-and-Solihull-ICS/UEC-Performance-ETL/README.md

 - Check logs for errors in data extraction or transformation.
 - Ensure input files are available and formatted correctly.
 - Verify database connectivity for data loading.

+This repository is dual licensed under the Open Government v3 & MIT.
+All code can outputs are subject to Crown Copyright.